MacGregor Medal: History

 The medal was instituted in May 1887 to honour the memory of United Service Institution of India founder, Major General Sir Charles MacGregor.
 The original criteria for award of the medal were enunciated out on 3 July 1888 at Shimla at a meeting in the presence of Commander-in-Chief General Sir FS Roberts and the Viceroy of India.
 After the partition of British India into India and Pakistan, the award was adopted by India and continues to this day.
 122 medals have been awarded: 7 gold medals to officers, 67 standard size silver medals to officers (including 5 VCOs and JCOs), and 48 reduced size silver medals to other ranks/soldiers.
 One British officer has been awarded the medal twice, A. S. Lancaster, as a major in 1938, and again as a colonel in 1946; and one British Indian, Shahzad Mir, first as Daffadar, in 1897, then again as Risaldar in 1906.
 For reconnaissance in 1891, Havildar Ramzan Khan, Punjab Frontier Force, was the first Indian to be awarded the medal.

 Specifications

 There are three versions of the medal.
 The standard silver medal 2+3/4 inch without any attachments, the reduced gold medal 1+1/4 inch without any attachments and the reduced silver medal 1+1/4 inch with attachments to suspend around neck.
-The observe side contains an effigy of Major General Sir Charles MacGregor.
+The obverse side contains an effigy of Major General Sir Charles MacGregor.
 Inscribed on the upper periphery is "Major General Sir Charles MacGregor KCB CSI CIE".
 Inscribed on the lower periphery is "In Memoriam 1887".
 The reserve side contains various figures of army personnel.
 Details of the awardee are inscribed on the outer rim.
 The colours of the ribbon are (from left to right) — Red, Green, Red, Green, Black, White, Black, Green, Red, Green, Red.
 The colours are based on the 'MacGregor tartan'.